-Hartley, a Federalist, was the representative for Pennsylvania's 8th congressional district from 1799 to 1801.
+Hartley was the representative for Pennsylvania’s 8th congressional district and was a Federalist.
+He served from 1799 to 1801.

 From May 1789 to Dec 1800, Hartley missed 137 of 575 roll call votes, which is 23.8%.
 This is worse than the median of 12.5% among the lifetime records of representatives serving in Dec 1800.
 The chart below reports missed votes over time.

 |Dec 1790-Mar 1791||23||3||13.0%||50th|

 |Nov 1794-Mar 1795||15||3||20.0%||50th|